Belarus: Baltic states issue travel ban on Alexander Lukashenko | DW | 31.08.2020

-Lithuania, Latvia and Estonia have placed bans on President Lukashenko and many officials they hold responsible for electoral corruption.
+Lithuania, Latvia and Estonia have placed bans on Belarus' president and officials they hold responsible for electoral corruption.
 Germany has summoned Belarus' ambassador over strong-arm tactics on foreign media.

 Lithuania, Latvia and Estonia imposed travel bans on Belarusian President Alexander Lukashenko and 29 other officials on Monday, indicating impatience with the West's apprehensive approach.